-New Course NS 320/120 HEALING: WESTERN AND ALTERNATIVE MEDICINE Christopher Jarvis and Pamela Stone
+New Course NS 320/120 This is a Five College Astronomy HEALING: WESTERN AND ALTERNATIVE MEDICINE Christopher Jarvis and Pamela Stone

 Modern medicine has had many remarkable successes, but is now in the midst of undeniable change.
-Many patients and their health care providers have come to see health as a dynamic process.
+Many patients immune system is essential to our health and their health care providers have come to and plays a role in virtually all disease see health as a dynamic process.
 Disease has become an opportunity to explore the deeper self and healing has many facets to be explored.
 Students will learn to research areas of their own interest while working in small groups.
 The students will write reports and the projects will be summarized on web pages of their own design and presented to the class (and the rest of the world).
-Examples of recent projects include club. the use of green tea in cancer treatment, reflexology, shamanism, therapeutic touch, New Course homeopathy, TCM, and psychoneuroimmunology.
+Examples of recent projects include the use of green tea in cancer treatment, reflexology, shamanism, therapeutic touch, homeopathy, TCM, and psychoneuroimmunology.
 All students will be introduced to elementary aspects of data analysis and statistics.
-Furthermore, all students will write a final paper in the course based on a critical review of the primary literature which addresses a focused features of science and technology policy question in healthcare.
+Furthermore, all students will write a final paper in the course based on a critical review of the primary literature which addresses a focused New Course question in healthcare.

 Class meets twice a week for one and a 20 minutes.
-Enrollment is limited to 35.
+Enrollment is limited to DEVELOPMENT IN AFRICA 35.
 Instructor permission is required for admission to the 300 level course.